Practice Period

 Just Show Up Zen Winter/Spring 2025 Practice Period—Silent Illumination: Exploring the Method of No Method at the Root of Soto Zen

-Silent Illumination is the term used to describe the form of objectless meditation that was developed and practiced in the Caodong school of Chan (Zen) in China.
+Our Winter/Spring Practice Period for 2025 was devoted to the practice of Silent Illumination, the form of objectless meditation that was developed and practiced in the Caodong (Soto) school of Chan (Zen).
 It is the direct precursor to what the Soto Zen tradition calls shikantaza or “just sitting.”
-While there are some differences between this practice and shikantaza as they developed separately over the centuries in China and Japan, they are closely related.
 The most prominent teacher of the Silent Illumination style in China was Hongzhi Zhengue (1091-1157), who was the abbot at the same monastery where Dogen (1200-1253) later had his great enlightenment experience and received dharma transmission.

-Just Show Up Zen Spring and Summer 2024 Practice Period — Mettā
+Just Show Up Zen Spring/Summer 2024 Practice Period — Mettā

-Our spring and summer 2024 practice period was devoted to the study and practice of mettā (loving-kindness, or good-will).
-Resources for the practice period are set out below.
+Our Spring/Summer Practice Period for 2024 was devoted to the study and practice of mettā (loving-kindness, or good-will).

 Discourse on Loving Kindness, from the Sutta Nipata, translated by Andrew Olendzki